Legal Betting On Boxing

-Is It Legal To Bet On Boxing In The United States?
+Is It Legal To Bet On Boxing In 2022?

 Yes!
 The federal Interstate Wire Act (1961) prevents sportsbooks from taking your bets across state lines (which is why a boxing fan in Florida can’t use the Internet to put money on boxing bets in Vegas), but US federal gambling laws do not address offshore operators – or individual bettors – in any way.

 Only one state – WA – actually bars all online gambling, including online boxing betting, but these laws are not enforced.
 To our knowledge, nobody from this state has ever been cited or fined for sports betting online.
 Thus, you can safely clean up in Washington at any reputable betting site.
 That said, like boxers themselves, you must proceed only at your own risk.

 Best Legal Online Boxing Betting Site

 Bovada is the undisputed heavyweight champion of online boxing betting.
 When it comes to where to bet on boxing, you can’t go wrong with Bovada LV, as the site offers dozens of boxing odds and boxing prop bets for every bout on the schedule.
 If you want a knock-out sportsbook to bet on knockouts and more, Bovada answers the bell!